Crystallin: Classification

-Sequence alignment of the human alpha, beta, and gamma crystallin.

 Crystallins from a vertebrate eye lens are classified into three main types: alpha, beta and gamma crystallins.
 These distinctions are based on the order in which they elute from a gel filtration chromatography column.
 These are also called ubiquitous crystallins.
 Beta and gamma crystallins (such as CRYGC) are similar in sequence, structure and domains topology, and thus have been grouped together as a protein superfamily called βγ-Crystallins.
 The α-crystallin family and βγ-crystallins compose the major family of proteins present in the crystalline lens.
 They occur in all vertebrate classes (though gamma-crystallins are low or absent in avian lenses); and delta-crystallin is found exclusively in reptiles and birds.

 In addition to these crystallins there are other taxon-specific crystallins which are only found in the lens of some organisms; these include delta, epsilon, tau, and iota crystallins.
 For example, alpha, beta, and delta crystallins are found in avian and reptilian lenses, and the alpha, beta, and gamma families are found in the lenses of all other vertebrates.